Forward Helix Piercing (Anti-helix Piercing): Pain, Cost, Healing Time, Benefits, Jewelry, Sizes, Risks, Aftercare

 Forward Helix Healing Time

-How long does a forward helix piercing take to heal?
+How long does a Forward Helix piercing take to heal?
 The average healing time for this type of piercing is 6-9 months.
-Your new forward helix piercing may appear healed on the outside at 3 months, but it can take up to 1 year for it to be completely healed.
+Your new Forward Helix piercing may appear healed on the outside at 3 months, but it can take up to 1 year for it to be completely healed.

 Following all aftercare instructions ensures faster healing, but be aware that cartilage piercings heal slower than soft-tissue piercings.